 Private firefighters and machine operators need to understand all the principles and apply them at the fire scene.
 We are going to discuss these principles in-depth in these sections.

 Safety on the fire ground

 The plan to engage in firefighting should be made before a fire outbreak.
 All necessary preparation must be made before deployment.
 It is usual for private firefighters to get at the site before the local brigade.
-Fire services appreciates these; the fire might even have been put under control.
-But the primary priority of firefighters is the safety on site, therefore:
+Fire services appreciate these; the fire might even have been put under control.
+But the primary priority of firefighters is the safety on-site, therefore:

 - Do not work alone.

 - Be aware of the situation around you.

 - Put on all safety gear, especially when handling special machines.

 - Make sure your equipment is well maintained.

 - Ensure the work you undertake is equal to your knowledge and that of your machine.